cemc/cscircles-wp-content/plugins/google-analytics-for-wordpress/CONTRIBUTING.md

   * Clearly describe the issue including steps to reproduce the bug.
   * Make sure you fill in the earliest version that you know has the issue as well as the version of WordPress you're using.

+_Note:_ do **not** report security issues here.
+Email them to security at yoast dot com so we can deal with them swiftly and securely.

 ## Making Changes

 * Fork the repository on GitHub